Let’s discover chocolate: is it really a fruit?

 “Chocolate is made from seeds of cocoa fruit, so in my mind, that clearly makes chocolate a fruit,” joked Chris.

 “And are we not encouraged to eat more fruit?” he asked of the 24 people visiting a Charley’s Chocolate Factory tour in April 2018.

-They all nodded in agreement and chuckled as if hoping his theory were actually true.
+They all nodded in agreement and chuckled as if hoping his theory was actually true.

 What is true is that chocolate is produced from cocoa beans, which come from the husked and ground seeds of Theobroma cocoa fruit.

-But it’s the high fat and sugar content of chocolate as we know it that lowers its reputation as a healthy food.
+But it’s the high fat and sugar content that lowers its reputation as a healthy food.

-Obesity and high blood pressure are just two the medical issues associated with the high consumption of chocolate.
+Obesity and high blood pressure are just two of the medical issues associated with its high consumption.

 According to a study published in The Journal of Nutrition, eating dark chocolate may lower bad cholesterol, prevent cognitive decline and reduce the risk of cardiovascular problems.